-Mike Killingbeck, Product Manager with ConnectWise Automate, says many end users aren’t regularly patching their operating systems or third-party software, picking and choosing what to patch — or just putting it off because they don’t have time — then when their system breaks they call an MSP.
-Although not the ideal scenario, that situation may set the stage for a conversation about how your business can keep their systems up to date with Patch Management as a Service.
+Many end users aren’t regularly patching their operating systems or third-party software, picking and choosing what to update – or just putting it off because they don’t have time – then when their system breaks, they call an MSP.
+Although not the ideal scenario, that situation may set the stage for a conversation about how your business can keep its systems up to date with Patch Management as a Service.

 Must-Have Patch Management Solution Features

 To build an efficient and profitable patch management practice, the solution you choose includes the following features:

-Automation — Killingbeck says he’s encountered MSPs who aren’t automating patch management to the fullest extent, and, as a result, have full-time employees dedicated to the task.
+Automation – Some MSPs aren’t automating patch management to the fullest extent and, as a result, have full-time employees dedicated to the task.
 Automation is much more cost-effective than labor.
 Further, tools that help you be proactive with patching can lessen administrative burdens.

 Automated patch management tools will communicate with vendors – in some cases for both OS and third-party software – to find new patches, eliminating the need to do that research on your own.